Kanzafarov/KWalls/README.md

 # KWalls
-# Wallpaper App Powered by React Native.
+## KWalls a Wallpaper App Powered by React Native.

 ### Technologies used :